pugjs/pug-en/src/api/reference.md

 ### pug.compileClient(source, ?options)

-Compile a Pug template to a string of JavaScript that can be used client side along with the Pug runtime.
+Compile a Pug template to a string of JavaScript, which can be used client side along with the Pug runtime.

 ```parameter-list
 source